Franco Luambo: 1962–1969: Personnel changes, releases, performances, and internal crisis

-Politics, band's renaming, social commentary, and continental tours
+1970–1977: Politics, renaming, social commentary, and continental tours

-Vicky (first from the left), Franco (fourth from the left), and Roger Izeidi (fifth from the left), pictured with fellow OK Jazz members, likely during the late 1960s or early 1970s.

-In 1970, Franco's political involvement deepened as Mobutu Sese Seko's government co-opted artists into political animation groups tasked with producing "wholesome" and patriotic works.
+In 1970, Luambo's political involvement deepened as Mobutu Sese Seko's government co-opted artists into political animation groups tasked with producing "wholesome" and patriotic works.
 The broadcasting of foreign music was banned, and the importation of musical equipment was heavily restricted.
-When commissioned by the regime to compose an anthem for the AZDA (Association Zairoise d'Automobiles), the successor to Difco as the Volkswagen dealership, Franco acquiesced in exchange for considerable remuneration, a portion of which was allocated to procure vehicles for the musicians.
-The resulting song, "Azda", featuring the catchy refrain "Vé Wé, Vé Wé, Vé Wé, Vé Wé" (a phonetic nod to "VW" for Volkswagen), became a major hit, reaching audiences as far as West Africa.
-However, this collaboration led to tensions between Franco and Vicky.
-Vicky, who opposed the use of the band for political propaganda, was convalescing in Europe when the deal was made and was displeased upon discovering that Franco had secured vehicles for the musicians without his involvement or consent.
-This dispute resulted in Vicky's permanent departure and the formation of his band, Lovy du Zaïre.
-Shortly thereafter, Franco became the band's sole leader.
-Around this period, Franco's younger brother, Bavon Marie-Marie, died.
-In response, Franco composed the Kikongo ballad "Kinsiona" ("Sorrow") in his honor.
-However, rumors began to circulate, alleging that Franco had engaged in sacrificial rites involving his brother (like other parts of Africa, Kinshasa was rife with witchcraft accusations, especially against public figures such as Franco).
+When commissioned by the regime to compose an anthem for the AZDA (Association Zairoise d'Automobiles), the successor to Difco as the Volkswagen dealership, Luambo acquiesced in exchange for considerable remuneration, a portion of which was allocated to procure vehicles for the musicians.
+The resulting song, "Azda", featuring the catchy refrain "Vé Wé, Vé Wé, Vé Wé, Vé Wé" (a phonetic nod to "VW" for Volkswagen), became a major hit and reached audiences as far as West Africa.
+However, this collaboration led to tensions between Luambo and Longomba, who opposed using the band for political propaganda and, while convalescing in Europe, was displeased to learn that Luambo had secured vehicles for the musicians without his involvement or consent.
+This dispute led to Longomba's departure and the formation of his band, Lovy du Zaïre, after which Luambo became the OK Jazz's sole leader.
+Around this time, the death of Luambo's younger brother, Bavon Marie-Marie, inspired him to compose the Kikongo ballad "Kinsiona" ("sorrow") in his honor.
+However, rumors began to circulate, alleging that Luambo had engaged in sacrificial rites involving his brother (like other parts of Africa, Kinshasa was rife with witchcraft accusations, especially against public figures such as Luambo).
 In 1971, OK Jazz was renamed Tout-Puissant Orchestre Kinois de Jazz (T.P.O.K.
-Jazz), denoting "The Almighty Kinshasa Jazz Orchestra" in French.
-In 1973, TPOK Jazz made their debut appearance in Tanzania, where an overly excited crowd caused a crowd crush, tragically killing two people who were trampled in the chaos.
+Jazz), meaning "the almighty Kinshasa jazz orchestra" in French.
+They then made their debut appearance in Tanzania in 1973, where an overly excited crowd caused a crush that killed two people.

-Franco (second from the left) attending a public meeting in Zaire, likely in the late 1960s or early 1970s.
-He is seated alongside other prominent figures, including Vicky.